thales-markets/thales-improvement-proposals/TIPs/TIP-28.md

 - Withdrawals allowed (if allowed can be made only up to 8h before positioning ends)
 - An array of up to 5 tags from the available list of tags.
 Tags will be used by dapps for easier market discovery.

 The list of available tags is managed by Oracle Council.
-Examples are: Sports, Politics, Football, NBA, E-Sports, DeFi, Crypto...
+Examples are: Sports, Politics, Football, NBA, Esports, DeFi, Crypto...

 As soon as a market is created it is considered in positioning phase and open to participants to bid and position.